marxpekulen/Borderslider/README.md

 # Borderslider
-Borderslider is an navbars animation plugin for sliding bottom border on hover
+Borderslider is an navbars animation jQuery plugin for sliding bottom border on hover

 <a href="https://marxpekulen.github.io/Borderslider" target="_blank">Demo</a>